jp-quant/daedalus/README.md

-# FluxForge Market Data Pipeline
+# Daedalus Market Data Pipeline

 **Production-grade cryptocurrency market data infrastructure for quantitative trading**

-FluxForge is a comprehensive market data ingestion, processing, and feature engineering pipeline designed for **mid-frequency quantitative crypto trading** (5-second to 4-hour horizons).
+Daedalus is a comprehensive market data ingestion, processing, and feature engineering pipeline designed for **mid-frequency quantitative crypto trading** (5-second to 4-hour horizons).
 Built for reliability and efficiency, it runs seamlessly from Raspberry Pi to high-end servers, with hybrid local/cloud storage support.

 **Key Differentiators:**
 - 🎯 **Mid-frequency focus**: Optimized for seconds-to-hours trading, not HFT